Baltimore City College football: The George Young era

 The trend would reverse again as George Young took over the coaching duties in 1959.
 Young had actually been a history teacher at City, but an assistant coach at rival Calvert Hall College.
 Young brought discipline back to the practice field and an emphasis on grades.
 He also brought in young aggressive special teams coaches Joe Brune, Bob Patzwall, Mel Filler, and Ed Novak; all of whom would become head coaches later in their careers with Brune coaching the Loyola Dons for more than 25 years.

 Young's summer camps were brutal with an emphasis on running and conditioning as opposed to tackling and kicking.
 Young's teams won 6 of the 8 games he coached against Poly during the 1960s and six MSA championships.
 One of the most memorable City–Poly games occurred on Thanksgiving Day 1965, at Baltimore's Memorial Stadium, with some 25,000 fans and alumni in attendance.
 City beat Poly 52–6, and completed a 10–0 season with the team being ranked eighth in the nation by a national sports poll.
 The 52 points scored by City are the most points scored by either team during the rivalry.
-Two Knights from that game, Sykes and Person went on to the National Football League; former Baltimore Mayor Kurt Schmoke was the quarterback and Maryland Delegate Curt Anderson was the captain of that team.
+Two Knights from that game, Sykes and Person went on to the National Football League; former Baltimore Mayor Kurt Schmoke was the quarterback and Maryland Delegate Curt Anderson was the captain of that team the next year.

 The tradition of the game being played on Thanksgiving ended in 1992 when Baltimore City public schools sports programs moved to the Maryland Public Secondary Schools Athletic Association (MPSSAA).
 Football playoffs for the MPSSAA generally start in the second week of November.
 The City-Poly game is now played the first week of November at the home of the Baltimore Ravens, M&T Bank Stadium, in downtown Baltimore.